TheRenegadeCoder/sample-programs-website/docs/projects/duplicate-character-counter/index.md

 ---
-title: Duplicate Character Counter in Every Language
-layout: default
-date: 2020-10-11
-last-modified: 2022-05-14
-featured-image: duplicate-character-counter-in-every-language.jpg
-tags: [duplicate-character-counter]
 authors:
 - GoodbyeBlues
 - the_renegade_coder
+date: 2020-10-11
+featured-image: duplicate-character-counter-in-every-language.jpg
+last-modified: 2022-05-14
+layout: default
+tags:
+- duplicate-character-counter
+title: Duplicate Character Counter
 ---

 Welcome to the Duplicate Character Counter page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.